statistical-thinking/Q.BRAVE/README.md

 MatPlotLib

 # About
 Q-BRAVE illustrates the functionality of a Qubit via a graphical representation of a Bloch Sphere and the corresponding quantum states in Python, while the quantum states can be simulated on a Raspberry Pi Zero / Raspberry Pi Zero 2.
 Jupyter notebooks are provided for both visualization and simulation.
+The purpose of Q-BRAVE is to provide a simple and cost-effective introduction to how a quantum computer works, exclusively for educational purposes.

 # License
 The current version 1.0 of Q-BRAVE is available under the German Free Software License.